1 John 5:2

 Steven Cole on this "aberrant" teaching says "that is exactly what the Gnostics in John’s day claimed.
 They drew a distinction between the material body and the spirit.
 If you confronted them with frequenting prostitutes, they would have claimed, “That was just my body; my spirit is not tainted by that, it is pure!”
 John is saying, “That is nonsense!”
 He says (1Jn 3:7-8a), “Little children, make sure no one deceives you; the one who practices righteousness is righteous, just as He is righteous; the one who practices sin is of the devil.”
 You can normally tell by looking at a man whether he is a child of God or not.
 So, both in chapter 3 and in our text, John is saying that the new birth has an obvious result, namely, a righteous life.
 (Ed: Notice he did not say "perfect" life for that must await our day of glorification.
 Maranatha, Lord Jesus.
 Amen) While true believers do fall into sin, they cannot live in it indefinitely.
 The changed nature results in changed behavior.
 If a pig falls into a mud hole, he wallows in it and doesn’t try to get out, because that is its nature.
 But if a sheep falls in a mud hole, it wants to get out, get cleaned up, and avoid that hole in the future, because it has a different nature.
 So it is with a true child of God.
 (1 John 5:18-21 Knowing This, Guard Yourself)

-Wuest adds that the perfect tense signifies that "The relationship between God and the believer as Father and child is a permanent one."
+Kenneth Wuest adds that John's use of born in the perfect tense signifies that "The relationship between God and the believer as Father and child is a permanent one."
 (Word Studies) So even the tense of the verb supports the doctrine of eternal security!
 Once saved, always saved!
 The caveat is one must be genuinely saved!
 Asking Jesus into one's heart and living the rest of your life like the devil is absolutely not evidence of genuine salvation contrary to what some evangelical scholars write!
 Do not be deceived, dear reader!
-(Word Studies from the Greek New Testament)

 But - While this normally introduces a strong contrast, in the present context it seems more plausible to see it as giving the reason that those born of God cannot sin habitually.
 Why?
-In a word God keeps (guards, watches over) him!"
+In a word, God keeps (guards, watches over) him!"
 Note that the KJV has "keeps himself" but all modern translations favor keeps him, so that the keeping is not a result of our power but God's power!
 That certainly would be what we see elsewhere.
-E.g., Peter writes that believers "are protected (tereo in the ) by the power of God through faith for a salvation ready to be revealed in the last time.
-(1Pe 1:5)
+E.g., Peter writes that believers "are protected (tereo in the present tense) by the power of God through faith for a salvation ready to be revealed in the last time."
+(1Pe 1:5+)

-He who was born of God keeps him, and the evil one does not touch him - The NET Note says this is "extraordinarily difficult" to interpret.
-This commentary will not go into the different possibilities but if you are interested in more detail see the NET Note on this verse (1Jn 5:18 = select note #49).
+He who was born of God keeps him, and the evil one does not touch him - The NET note says that this is "extraordinarily difficult" to interpret and goes on to explain

 He who was born of God - This speaks of the Son Who was born of God in His incarnation.
 Vincent adds that the verb is literally "was begotten.
 This exact phrase does not occur elsewhere.
 Some refer it to the man who is born of God, making it parallel with he that is begotten of God.
 Others to Christ, the only-begotten of God.
 The latter is preferable."